 When degenerative hip arthritis becomes so severe that it interferes with your life, it may be time for a total hip replacement.
 The goal of surgery is to remove your painful joint and replace it with an artificial one.
 Depending on your health and lifestyle, our joint replacement surgeons can perform the procedure using the traditional, “open” method, a minimally invasive procedure, or the posterior approach.

 The traditional total hip replacement method requires a large incision on the side of your hip.
 The surgeon also has to cut through muscles and dislocate the hip to access the joint.
 During a minimally invasive hip replacement, the doctor makes one or two smaller incisions.
 The procedure still involves cutting muscles and tendons, but to a lesser extent than the open method, and the hip is not dislocated.

-The anterior approach involves making a relatively small incision on the front of the hip and does not require any muscles or tendons to be cut.
+The posterior approach involves making a relatively small incision on the back of the hip and does not require any muscles or tendons to be cut.
 Instead, the surgeon can simply pull them aside to access the hip joint.

 Artificial hip joints are composed of a stem, ball, and cup.
 The stem fits inside the femur, which is hollowed out during the procedure.
 The ball replaces the femoral head and sits atop the stem, and the cup replaces the acetabulum.